JamesYuuu/the-Hole/README.md

 ## Notable Features

 ![hands](./Docs/shopHands.png)
 - 'Natural user interface' user interaction paradigm.
-Inventory, shop interactions, status indicators (radar, oxygen) all aiming to mimic real-life interactions in physical space
+Inventory, items, shop interactions, status indicators (radar, oxygen) all aiming to mimic real-life interactions in physical space
 - Custom mechanical hand model with animations, coupled with grappling movement system made in-house
 - Pains taken to reduce motion sickness with vignette
-- Custom water and water vision shaders written in-house
+- Custom water and water vision shaders written in-house, along with many many custom models made in-house (see acknowledgements below)
 - Custom enemy AI that pathfinds towards player
+- Object pooling for bullets to reduce memory cost
 - Characterisation of Nina and plot immerses the player, with random dialogues in the shop such that conversation does not get stale
+- Use of kanban boards, milestones, for project management.
+Use of unity profiler for performance debugging and testing.

 ## Developers